Five Things to Know about Attending High Holiday Services

 Members of Reform congregations are entitled to a number of privileges at other Reform synagogues throughout North America.
 During the High Holidays, where space allows, members of Reform congregations are typically welcome to worship in other Reform communities if they’re traveling during the holidays.

-The Union for Reform Judaism offers reciprocal seating forms (download the domestic U.S. and Canada seating request form) to help facilitate these connections for its members.
-Similarly, the World Union for Progressive Judaism can help Reform Jews find progressive synagogues in other countries, both for the High Holidays and throughout the year (download the international seating request form).
+The Union for Reform Judaism offers reciprocal seating forms (fill out the domestic U.S. and Canada seating request form) to help facilitate these connections for its members.
+Similarly, the World Union for Progressive Judaism's (WUPJ) app can help Reform Jews find progressive synagogues in other countries, both for the High Holidays and throughout the year.
+For specific questions about international congregations, email the World Union of Progressive Judaism.

 Shanah tovah um’tukah – a good and sweet year!